eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 The routing mechanism is fairly simple.
 Each route has a path specification, which, when it matches an incoming or changed browser url, will invoke an associated widget with any detected parameters.

-The basic route set up in the config.yml file installed from kbase-ui-tools matches the simple path 'PLUGIN' (
+The basic route set up in the config.yml file installed from kbase-ui-tools matches the simple path 'PLUGIN' (where PLUGIN is of course your plugin name).
+In the browser this route would appear as the url `https://ci.kbase.us/#PLUGIN`.

+##### Authorization required?

+A route may specify that authorization is required in order to load it.
+This allows kbase-ui to enforce a

+##### Setting the view

 With an iframe-based plugin, the same routing file is required, but instead of each route leading to an individual widget, they all lead to the same one.
 This widget, supplied by kbase-ui-tools, is responsible simply for passing the routing information into the iframe for evalutation.